garbles/react-pebble-demo/README.md

 This is a proof of concept demo for my [VanJS Talk, "React.js: Beyond the Browser"](http://www.meetup.com/vancouver-javascript-developers/events/222162125/).

 It is not production ready.
 In fact, it's barely working.
-Uses a modified version of the Pebble.js libs so that they support webpack.
+[Uses a modified version of the Pebble.js libs](https://github.com/pebble/pebblejs) so that they support webpack build pipeline.

 ## Installing